sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

    :alt: dataprepothers_userguide
    :width: 90%

-**Flatten Node configuration**
+**Flatten Node Configuration**

 *	``Flatten`` node is configured as below.
-*	Input of this node is an incoming dataset i.e. a json data.
+*	Input of this node is an incoming dataset i.e. a JSON data.
-*	Struct whose elements needs to be added as new column is to be selected in the ``Schema`` section.
-In this example ``Address`` column contains struct data.
+*	Struct of which elements need to be added as new column is to be selected in the ``Schema`` section.
+In this example, ``Address`` column contains struct data.
 *	Elements that need to be added as columns is to be selected.
 *	Output of this node would be a dataset with new columns added to it.